They achieve this by removing all frills. This is just a turntable and nothing else. But as a turntable, it punches well above its price range.

-Summary of Pro-Ject Debut Carbon DC Review
+Pro-Ject Debut Carbon Review Summary

 The Pro-Ject Debut Carbon DC is the quintessential no-frills record player.
 You get none of the features so many of today’s players have: no jacks for headphones, speakers, USB, smartphones; no internal speakers; no CD player, AM/FM radio, cassette deck and it does not play MP3s.

 What you do get is extremely high quality components and the best sound by far at this price range.
 In fact, the quality is reminiscent of much more expensive turntables.
 Every component is designed to reduce all environmental interference like vibrations, etc. and to read every piece of musical data contained in the grooves of your records.

 If you are looking for an all-in-one player that plays music from various sources and has its own speakers, this is definitely the wrong player for you.

 The Pro-Ject Debut Carbon is only for people who want the highest possible sound quality at the lowest possible price.
 In order to achieve this, Pro-Ject removed ALL bells and whistles.
 It gets one of the highest Top Record Players ratings ever: a 4.8 out of 5.